sanchitdilipjain/rolling-update-in-ecs/docs/index.md

           - Download the <a href="https://github.com/sanchitdilipjain/rolling-update-in-ecs/blob/main/cloudformation.json">cloudformation template</a> from this link and Deploy it

-          - Once the Cloudformation stack is deployed successfully please capture all the output values like AWS ECR name, AWS ECR RepoUri, AWS CodeCommit name, CloudWatch LogGroup name etc
+          - Once the Cloudformation stack is deployed successfully please capture all the output values like AWS ECR name, AWS ECR RepoUri, AWS CodeCommit name, CloudWatch LogGroup name, etc

             <img src="images/image2.png" class="inline" width="700" height="200"/>